 If you are an attorney and would like to volunteer, please review our Attorney Information.

 LCA offers a student internship program several times a year during the academic calendar.
-We have a small office and will generally accept one or two law students as well as a college student.
-We have, on occasion, accepted paralegal volunteers as well.
+We have a small office and will generally accept one or two law students per semester.
 We prefer that students arrange for academic credit through their schools.
 All internships are unpaid.

 Interns will have the opportunity to perform research, sit in on client meetings, draft memos, correspond with clients and volunteer lawyers, and assist with general office duties.